BenMcLean/Voxel2Pixel/BenVoxel/README.md

 Corresponds to one or more of the `points` objects in the JSON format.
 It contains:
 - `Count`: One unsigned 16-bit integer for the number of points.
 - For each point:
   - `Key`: One `KeyString` for the point key.
+  - `Coordinates`: Three signed 32-bit integers for the X, Y and Z coordinates.

 Empty string key specifies the origin of the model.
-If empty string key is specified in neither the model nor global metadata then the origin should be assumed to be at the bottom center of the model calculated as `[width >> 1, depth >> 1, 0]`.
-  - `Coordinates`: Three signed 32-bit integers for the X, Y and Z coordinates.
+The default origin is defined as `[width >> 1, depth >> 1, 0]`. (the bottom center) If the origin is equal to the default then this key should be omitted.
 #### `PALC` chunk (Palettes)
 Named color palettes.